AdobeDocs/dynamic-media-classic.en/help/using/previewing-videos-video-viewer.md

 ---
-title: Preview videos in a Video Viewer
+title: Preview Videos in a Video Viewer
 description: Learn how to preview videos in a Video Viewer.
 contentOwner: Rick Brough
 content-type: reference